A Comprehensive Evaluation of Large Language Models on Mental Illnesses: Results Discussion

 \subsubsection{Results of prompt SEV-4 on the \gls{ZS} Severity Evaluation task}

-An analysis of Table \ref{tab:severity_zs_results} reveals that the performance of each model on the severity task.

-The GPT family of models exhibits strong performance across multiple tasks, with GPT-4-Turbo leading the pack.
+{An analysis of Table \ref{tab:severity_zs_results} reveals that the performance of each model on the severity task.} The GPT family of models exhibits strong performance across multiple tasks, with GPT-4-Turbo leading the pack.
 This model achieves the highest \gls{BA} of 39.6\% in the DepSeverity task and an outstanding 59.7\% in DEPTWEET, making it the top performer for these datasets.
 Its \gls{MAE} scores are notably low, with the minimum being 0.455 in DEPTWEET.
 The average \gls{BA} and \gls{MAE} for GPT-4-Turbo stand at 41.4\% and 1.047, respectively, highlighting its robustness and reliability.
 GPT-4 also performs admirably, with a notable \gls{BA} of 40.9\% in the RED SAM Test and 29.0\% in SAD, securing the second-best score in the latter.
 Consistent \gls{MAE} scores, such as 0.827 in DepSeverity and 0.751 in RED SAM, contribute to an average \gls{BA} of 40.48\% and \gls{MAE} of 1.141, affirming its strong performance across various datasets.
 While GPT-4o doesn't lead in any specific dataset, it demonstrates competitive results with a \gls{BA} of 35.6\% in DepSeverity and 50.1\% in DEPTWEET, complemented by a low \gls{MAE} of 0.825.
 The GPT-3.5-Turbo model delivers moderate performance, peaking at 43.2\% \gls{BA} in DEPTWEET and maintaining consistent \gls{MAE} scores, including 0.888 in DepSeverity.
 With an average \gls{BA} of 31.28\% and \gls{MAE} of 1.120, it aligns closely with GPT-4o, though it doesn't reach the top-tier performance seen in the latest models.
 The GPT-4o mini, a recent addition to the series, falls slightly behind the larger GPT-4o model, achieving an average \gls{BA} of 34.10\% and \gls{MAE} of 1.230, indicating a slight gap in performance despite its more compact architecture.

 The Claude models present a diverse range of capabilities.
 Claude 3 Sonnet stands out, particularly in the SAD dataset, where it achieves the highest \gls{BA} of 29.7\% and the lowest \gls{MAE} of 1.404.
 It also performs strongly in DEPTWEET with a \gls{BA} of 45.3\% and an \gls{MAE} of 0.683, resulting in an overall average \gls{BA} of 35.73\% and \gls{MAE} of 0.975.
 This model demonstrates versatility and consistency across different datasets.
 Claude 3 Opus matches the highest \gls{BA} in SAD (29.7\%) and excels with a \gls{BA} of 50.6\% in DEPTWEET, along with a low \gls{MAE} of 0.547, further emphasizing its effective performance.
 In contrast, Claude 3 Haiku shows generally poor results, with low average \gls{BA} and high \gls{MAE}, positioning it among the weaker models in this analysis.
 Claude 3.5 Sonnet, while consistent in some areas, does not match the performance of Claude 3 Opus or Sonnet in critical metrics, indicating a need for further refinement.